oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/conversion-webhook.md

 ```
 The above command creates a Helm release named `sample-weblogic-conversion-webhook`
 in the `sample-weblogic-conversion-webhook-ns` namespace,
-configures a deployment and supporting resources for the conversion webhook
+configures a deployment and supporting resources for the conversion webhook,
 and deploys the conversion webhook.
 This command uses the `default` service account for the `sample-weblogic-conversion-webhook-ns` namespace.

 To check if the conversion webhook is deployed and running,